 Gestational surrogacy is more common now due to the advances and availability of fertility treatments, which allow the intended parents to create embryos with eggs from the intended mother or an egg donor.
 Most surrogates are only comfortable with gestational surrogacy as they do not wish to have a genetic connection with the baby they are carrying.

 If you are considering surrogacy as an option to grow your family, you need to make sure you qualify for surrogacy in Australia.
-Generally speaking, you need to have a medical or social need for surrogacy – such as a medical condition that makes pregnancy risky for you or the baby, or be living in a same-sex male couple.
+Generally speaking, you need to have a medical or social need for surrogacy, meaning that neither you or your partner can conceive or carry a child.
 Infertility, whilst challenging, is not of itself a qualifier for surrogacy.
 If you or your partner have a uterus, you will need to seek medical approval before pursuing surrogacy.
 You may need to consider donor eggs or sperm if there are other fertility problems.

 If you need an egg donor, you might consider Egg Donation Australia, which involves an altruistic donor from within Australia.
 This is cheaper and important for the child’s interests, as the donor’s details will be recorded for the child to access when they reach 18 years of age.
 Eggs from an anonymous donor from overseas can be expensive, and lack the accessible information that your child is entitled to.
 Read more about egg donation in Australia.